Smart Financial Tips for New Retail Business Owners

 Protect Yourself From Fraud

 New retail business owners are increasingly susceptible to tax-related fraud.
 In the months leading up to the opening, new business owners hand over a lot of personal information to many different banks, contractors, and suppliers, increasing the risk of that information ending up in the wrong hands.
-As Lifelock reported in a recent article, the majority of business-related fraud results from illegally attained Employee Identification Numbers, which are then used to file bogus W-2 forms.
+Per Lifelock, the majority of business-related fraud results from illegally attained Employee Identification Numbers, which are then used to file bogus W-2 forms.
 If this occurs, the IRS will place the burden of proof on you to prove that a fraud has occurred.
 Develop an organized system for storing and protecting all employment records and keep a running log of who accesses this information and when.

 Guard Your Personal Assets